elaheh-dastan/CAT/README.md

 In short:
   **A prompted 0-1 score is generally not a meaningful continuous measurment unless you calibrate it.
 If your downstream metric is pass/fail, ask the model directly for pass/fail.
 Keep continuous or ordinal scores only if you actually need ranking**

+## Embedding vs LLM call
+We are comparing two texts, AI assistant answer and ground truth, why not using embeddings and cosine similarity instead of an LLM call which is more costly and slower?

+Two text embeddings may be really close (which means semantically) but mean completely the opposite for example:
+  1. I need an oil break
+  2. I don't need an oil break